medialab/xan/docs/cmd/cat.md

     $ cat filelist.csv | xan cat rows --paths - --path-column path > concatenated.csv

+You can also use the --glob flag to feed the command a glob pattern (for instance if your shell does not support it natively or if the number of files exceeds the arguments limit):

+    $ xan cat rows --glob '*.csv' > concatenated.csv

 Usage:
     xan cat rows [options] [<inputs>...]
     xan cat (cols|columns) [options] [<inputs>...]